 A note: like many volunteer companies, these experiences are not free.
 Be sure that you can spare the funds before you commit to your trip overseas.

-What Volunteer Opportunities are Available to Students?
+Volunteer Opportunities Available to Students

 You obviously don't want to sign up for a volunteer opportunity that doesn't appeal to you, so be sure to check out their website to see what's available.
 What about raising lion and tiger cubs in South Africa?
 Building wells in rural Vietnam after cruising the Mekong Delta and trekking near Mai Chau?
 The volunteer opportunities come under the following categories: